yorick2/bash-extensions/README.md

 make the vhosts file and  /etc/hosts is editable by your user without sudo

 ####Git auto complete
+This is not written by me but is really useful

 To allow git autocomplete to work run
 ```